agapoff/check_kubernetes/README.md

       -n NAME          Optional deployment name or pod app label depending on the mode being used.
 By default all objects will be checked
       -o TIMEOUT       Timeout in seconds; default is 15 -w WARN          Warning threshold for TLS expiration days and for pod restart count (in pods mode); default is 30 for both days and restart count
-      -c CRIT          Critical threshold for pod restart count (in pods mode); default is 150 -h               Show this help and exit
+	-c CRIT          Critical threshold for pod restart count (in pods mode); default is 150 -b               Brief mode (more suitable for Zabbix) -h               Show this help and exit

     Modes are: